 Virtual environments are the cleanest pip workflow on every supported Ubuntu LTS release.
 They are mandatory for most non-Debian Python packages on Ubuntu 24.04 and 26.04 because PEP 668 blocks outside-venv installs, and they are still the safer habit on Ubuntu 22.04 because each project keeps its own dependency set.

 If you want the full workflow in more detail, read how to create a Python virtual environment on Ubuntu.
-If a project needs a newer interpreter before you build the venv, install Python 3.13 with the guide on install Python 3.13 on Ubuntu, then create the environment with that interpreter.
+If a project needs a specific interpreter branch before you build the venv, use the matching version guide, such as install Python 3.14 on Ubuntu, then create the environment with that interpreter.

 Create a virtual environment for Python pip